Thinklab-SJTU/pygmtools/README.md

 ## References
 <!--MLA style references-->

 [1] Sinkhorn, Richard, and Paul Knopp.
-"Concerning nonnegative matrices and doubly stochastic matrices."
-Pacific Journal of Mathematics 21.2 (1967): 343-348.
+"Concerning nonnegative matrices and doubly stochastic matrices." _Pacific Journal of Mathematics_ 21.2 (1967): 343-348.

 [2] Munkres, James.
-"Algorithms for the assignment and transportation problems."
-Journal of the society for industrial and applied mathematics 5.1 (1957): 32-38.
+"Algorithms for the assignment and transportation problems." _Journal of the Society for Industrial and Applied Mathematics_ 5.1 (1957): 32-38.

 [3] Leordeanu, Marius, and Martial Hebert.
-"A spectral technique for correspondence problems using pairwise constraints."
-International Conference on Computer Vision (2005).
+"A spectral technique for correspondence problems using pairwise constraints." _International Conference on Computer Vision_ (2005).

 [4] Cho, Minsu, Jungmin Lee, and Kyoung Mu Lee.
-"Reweighted random walks for graph matching."
-European conference on Computer vision.
-Springer, Berlin, Heidelberg, 2010.
+"Reweighted random walks for graph matching." _European conference on Computer Vision_ (2010).

 [5] Leordeanu, Marius, Martial Hebert, and Rahul Sukthankar.
-"An integer projected fixed point method for graph matching and map inference."
-Advances in neural information processing systems 22 (2009).
+"An integer projected fixed point method for graph matching and map inference." _Advances in Neural Information Processing Systems_ 22 (2009).

-[6] Yan, Junchi, et al. "Multi-graph matching via affinity optimization with graduated consistency regularization."
-IEEE transactions on pattern analysis and machine intelligence 38.6 (2015): 1228-1242.
+[6] Yan, Junchi, et al. "Multi-graph matching via affinity optimization with graduated consistency regularization." _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 38.6 (2015): 1228-1242.

 [7] Jiang, Zetian, Tianzhe Wang, and Junchi Yan.
-"Unifying offline and online multi-graph matching via finding shortest paths on supergraph."
-IEEE transactions on pattern analysis and machine intelligence 43.10 (2020): 3648-3663.
+"Unifying offline and online multi-graph matching via finding shortest paths on supergraph." _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 43.10 (2020): 3648-3663.

 [8] Solé-Ribalta, Albert, and Francesc Serratosa.
-"Graduated assignment algorithm for multiple graph matching based on a common labeling."
-International Journal of Pattern Recognition and Artificial Intelligence 27.01 (2013): 1350001.
+"Graduated assignment algorithm for multiple graph matching based on a common labeling." _International Journal of Pattern Recognition and Artificial Intelligence_ 27.01 (2013): 1350001.

 [9] Wang, Runzhong, Junchi Yan, and Xiaokang Yang.
-"Graduated assignment for joint multi-graph matching and clustering with application to unsupervised graph matching network learning."
-Advances in Neural Information Processing Systems 33 (2020): 19908-19919.
+"Unsupervised Learning of Graph Matching with Mixture of Modes via Discrepancy Minimization." _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 45.8 (2023): 10500-10518.

 [10] Wang, Runzhong, Junchi Yan, and Xiaokang Yang.
-"Combinatorial learning of robust deep graph matching: an embedding based approach."
-IEEE Transactions on Pattern Analysis and Machine Intelligence (2020).
+"Combinatorial learning of robust deep graph matching: an embedding based approach." _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 45.6 (2023): 6984-7000.

-[11] Yu, Tianshu, et al. "Learning deep graph matching with channel-independent embedding and hungarian attention."
-International conference on learning representations.
+[11] Yu, Tianshu, et al. "Learning deep graph matching with channel-independent embedding and hungarian attention." _International Conference on Learning Representations_.
 2019.

 [12] Wang, Runzhong, Junchi Yan, and Xiaokang Yang.
-"Neural graph matching network: Learning lawler’s quadratic assignment problem with extension to hypergraph and multiple-graph matching."
-IEEE Transactions on Pattern Analysis and Machine Intelligence (2021).
+"Neural graph matching network: Learning lawler’s quadratic assignment problem with extension to hypergraph and multiple-graph matching." _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 44.9 (2022): 5261-5279.

+[13] Wang, Runzhong, Junchi Yan, and Xiaokang Yang.
+"Combinatorial Learning of Graph Edit Distance via Dynamic Embedding." _IEEE/CVF Conference on Computer Vision and Pattern Recognition_ (2021): 5241-5250.